ksu-cis300-master/KSU-CIS-Fall2023-hw6.github.io/docs/index.md

 #### A public constructor

-The constructor should take as its only parameter an array of strings, each in the same form as a line of an input file"source-label, destination-label, capacity"; thus, each string describes an edge of the flow network.
-It will process each string, adding the edge and its reverse edge to the graph.
+The constructor should take as its only parameter an array of strings, each in the same form as a line of an input file: "source-node, destination-node, edge-capacity"; thus, each string describes an edge of the flow network.
+The constructor should process each string, adding the edge and its reverse edge to the graph.
 The graph built should be a combination of the flow network and the residual capacity graph; thus, the capacity of each reverse edge should be 0. **Note:** edges and nodes may only be added during instantiation.

 #### A public GetOutgoingEdges method